jglev/obsidian-paste-mode/README.md

 ### Additional commands

-- Within the Command Palette, the `Paste to Current Indentation: Toggle blockquote at current indentation` command will toggle blockquote markers at the highlighted text's current level of indentation.
+- Within the Command Palette, the `Paste Mode: Toggle blockquote at current indentation` command will toggle blockquote markers at the highlighted text's current level of indentation.

 ![Toggle blockquote command](img/toggle-blockquote.gif)